oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 3.2 PUBLISH Control Packet

-OpenC2 Producers and Consumers MUST create and transmit the PUBLISH control packet, as specified in the [MQTT v5.0](#mqtt-v50) specification section 3.3, to publish messages using the MQTT broker.
+OpenC2 Producers and Consumers MUST create and transmit the `PUBLISH` control packet, as specified in the [MQTT v5.0](#mqtt-v50) specification section 3.3, to publish messages using the MQTT broker.

 Topic selection for publishing OpenC2 request and response messages MUST apply the default topic structure principles described in [Section 2.2](##22-default-topic-structure) of this specification.

-OpenC2 Producers and Consumers MUST populate the following CONNECT control packet fields as specified:
+OpenC2 Producers and Consumers MUST populate the following `PUBLISH` control packet fields as specified:
-* `QoS` = `1` (minimum, 2 of so determined by the implementer)
+* `QoS` = `1` (minimum, 2 if so determined by the implementer)
 * `Retain` = `0` (FALSE)
 * `Payload Format Indicator`
   * for binary message encodings = `0`